matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ### Thread ID location

-Instead of adding the thread ID as a new path part, it could be added to the body of the receipt.
-There may be a small backwards compatibility benefit to this, but it seems clearer to put it as part of the URL.
+Instead of adding the thread ID in the body, it could be provided as part of the URL path or as a query parameter.
+Adding it to the URL (as part of the path or a query parameter) would make it difficult to differentiate the receipt's event ID field from the thread ID.

-Instead of encoding the thread ID as an integral part of the receipt, all of the read threads could be added to the body of the single receipt.
+Another idea was to encode information for all threads in the single receipt, e.g. by adding them to the body of the single read receipt.
 This could cause data integrity issues if multiple clients attempt to update the receipt without first reading it.

 ### Receipt type